Foreign journalists leave Tripoli hotel

 Some 35 foreign correspondents, including myself and two other Reuters journalists, and at least two foreign politicians had been trapped for five days in deteriorating conditions as food and water supplies ran low in the once-opulent hotel.

-While opposition forces control large parts of Tripoli, fighting continued as forces loyal to Muammar Gaddafi bombarded areas in the center of the capital, including around the hotel.
+While opposition forces control large parts of Tripoli, fighting continued as forces loyal to Muammar Gaddafi bombarded areas in the centre of the capital, including around the hotel.

-The Rixos, just south of Tripoli city center, appeared to be one of the few parts of the city not under rebel control.
+The Rixos, just south of Tripoli city centre, appeared to be one of the few parts of the city not under rebel control.

 The Gaddafi government had used the hotel to house foreign reporters who flocked to Tripoli since Libyans rose up against his rule in February.